The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 I know some families are reluctant to share family heirloom recipes.
 If grandma’s pie was part of a franchise selling pies I’d understand, but it’s not.
 I’d rather share the recipe for others to enjoy.
 My grandmother would have liked that.

 To begin with, this recipe doesn’t come from a can.
-It stars with one small to medium size pumpkin.
+It starts with one small to medium size pumpkin.
 Preparing the pulp from a pumpkin isn’t difficult it’s fun.

 Preparing the Pulp